Vivus invites three First Manhattan nominees to join board

-Vivus Inc said it has invited three of the nominees proposed by its top investor First Manhattan Co (FMC) to join its board, regardless of the outcome of the vote at the obesity drug maker's annual meeting.
+July 14 Vivus Inc said it has invited three of the nominees proposed by its top investor First Manhattan Co (FMC) to join its board, regardless of the outcome of the vote at the obesity drugmaker's annual meeting.

 The annual shareholder meeting of California-based Vivus will be held on July 15.